Dynasty-Center/Panda/terms of service.md

 ## 4. Intellectual Property

-4.1. **Ownership:** [Your Music Bot Name] and its related content, including but not limited to logos, text, and graphics, are the intellectual property of [Your Company Name] and are protected by copyright and other intellectual property laws.
+4.1. **Ownership:** [Panda Bot](https://discord.com/api/oauth2/authorize?client_id=1147922050065895444&permissions=8&scope=bot) and its related content, including but not limited to logos, text, and graphics, are the intellectual property of [Dynasty Dev Center](https://discord.gg/5sWatSkSCY) and are protected by copyright and other intellectual property laws.

 4.2. **License:** We grant you a limited, non-exclusive, non-transferable license to use the Bot in accordance with these Terms.